Deshray/Deshray/README.md

 • Traffic Congestion Agent-Based Model: Simulated vehicle interactions to study congestion emergence, density–flow relationships, and stochastic variability using Monte Carlo experiments.

-I care more about depth, correctness, and insight than flashy tools.
-If a simple model explains the system well, that’s a win.

 Outside of coding, I enjoy football, track & field, and listening to music while thinking through problems 🎧